amouro/drupalden_iwakuni_2023/section-2.md

 Both their developer and can communicate freely instead of only via their project manager.
 This accelerate the development, make the work transparent and increase the mutual trust.

-After the project delivered, we introduced Shortcut to manage the dev task and content creation task on the same platform.
+After the project delivered, we introduced Shortcut to manage the dev task and content creation task together on the same platform.
-With shortcut, we can integrate GitHub to it to know the status of the PR and sync the dev task status.
+With Shortcut, we can integrate GitHub to it to know the status of the PR and sync the dev task status.

 <b>Next slide >>>>></b>
 -->